 Chiropractors use hands-on spinal manipulation and other alternative treatments, the theory being that proper alignment of the body’s musculoskeletal structure, particularly the spine, will enable the body to heal itself without surgery or medication.
-Manipulation is used to restore mobility to joints restricted by tissue injury caused by a traumatic event, such as falling, or repetitive stress, such as sitting without proper back support.
+Chiropractors often use manipulation to restore mobility to joints restricted by tissue injury that was sustain from a traumatic event, such as falling, or repetitive stress, such as sitting without proper back support.

-Chiropractic is primarily used as a pain relief alternative as a means of addressing issues related to the nerves, muscles, joints, bones, and connective tissue, such as cartilage, ligaments, and tendons.
-It is sometimes used in conjunction with conventional medical treatment.
+Chiropractic is primarily use as a pain relief alternative as a means of addressing issues that relates to the nerves, muscles, joints, bones, and connective tissue, such as cartilage, ligaments, and tendons.
+It is sometimes use in conjunction with conventional medical treatment.
 Chiropractic therapy is also offered for wellness living and prevention of various conditions.

 Who should see a Chiropractor?

-Research supports that Chiropractic therapy can successfully treat migraines, neck pain, and back pain; however, Chiropractors are also trained to treat many other conditions!
-Whether you have a sore neck, a shoulder problem, a hip problem, and other non-back related issues, Chiropractic therapy can be of benefit!
+Research supports that Chiropractic therapy can successfully treat migraines, neck pain, and back pain; however, Chiropractors are also treat many other conditions!
+Whether you have a sore neck, a shoulder problem or a hip problem.
+Chiropractic therapy can be of benefit!
 This makes sense as Chiropractors work with the nervous system to optimize functioning of the body.
 Therefore they are encouraging self healing.

-Although formal research is limited, Chiropractors have treated non-back issues such as asthma, bed wetting, and colick in babies.
+Chiropractors can treat non-back issues such as asthma, bed wetting, and colick in babies.
 Again, this is because they are directly working with their patients to optimize the functioning of their nervous system.
-It is common for parents to seek Chiropractic care for their children, as it is a very safe form of therapy compared to other traditional approaches.
+It is common for parents to seek Chiropractic care for their children, as it is a very safe form of therapy.

 Subluxations are the result of irregular motion and/or positioning of the vertebrae.
 They can be a result of stress, trauma, or repetitive injury.